rwilcox/my-learnings-docs/learning_gradle.md

 difference:

-  * api - does changing this version mean your CONSUMERS care (ie yes it's part of the API people need to care)
+  * api - does changing this version mean your CONSUMERS care (ie yes it's part of the API people need to care).
+ONLY supported when using the Java library plugin
-  * implementation - private API detail
+  * implementation - private API detail <—

+  <<Gradle_Transitive_Deps_And_Implementation_Deps>>

+ NOTE: using an implementation type this means transitive dependencies will NOT be shared if another project in a multi project build tries to include your project (they need to declare their own dependency on it!!!)

 Unless you're writing a library for public consumption, probably everything will be an `implementation`.